 Drooping, heavy eyebrows can be a frustrating problem.
 Both eyebrows do not tend to drop in unison.
 One often sits lower than the other, sometimes noticeably so.
 Here at American Surgical Arts in Mullica Hill, we have multiple ways of approaching this problem.
 Here, we’ll discuss the surgical and non-surgical options for brows that need a lift.

 Brow Lift Surgery

 The eyebrows fall to a lower height over the eyes as the tissue on the forehead becomes thinner and looser.
 The muscles above the eyebrows can also influence eyebrow position, as well as the persistence of horizontal and vertical lines on the forehead.
 Brow lift surgery can be done in one of two ways.
 For patients with mild sagging that affects primarily the outer edges of the eyes, an endoscopic brow lift may be advisable.
 For broader rejuvenation that includes the elimination of frown lines and horizontal lines, the doctor may suggest a full brow lift that involves a coronal incision.

-Dr. Bidic and Dr. Gundlapalli are passionate about creating the ideal results for each patient.
+Dr. Bidic, Dr. Gundlapalli and Dr. Sheck are passionate about creating the ideal results for each patient.
 They achieve consistently beautiful results through thoughtful listening and careful planning that begins long before surgery is scheduled.

 Injectable Brow Lift Treatment